 Clay is a great medium to encourage creative thinking from developing a design through to creative problem solving as you build.

-I’m currently running a 10 week course at the Wellcome Trust Genome Campus in Hinxton for the Social Club.
-The classes run on site 5-7pm.
+I’m can bring my regular format 10 week course to your workplace or venue of choice.
 I bring all the equipment and materials with me all that’s needed on site is a room with an easy to clean floor and access to water, enough tables and chairs for everyone (max 12 per class) and a cupboard to store any half finished pieces between classes.
 Once things are made they come back to the studio with me and are fired in my kiln.

 Students get to make pieces from beginning to end in all three of the main hand building techniques (no throwing on a wheel).

 For a fabulous team building activity, after a quick demonstration of the hand building techniques you’ll need, you work as a team to design and build a joint piece.
 I’m there to provide support and answer any questions but the making is for each member of the team to do.
 At the end you have a piece that will be fired and finished as a permanent reminder of what can be achieved working together.
 The choice of what to make is yours, from a plaque for your office wall to a sculpture for the gardens, and it can be decided ahead of time or on the day.

 I can bring everything to you or for small teams (max 12) you can come to my studio in Willingham.
 With a cafe next door and a front room in the studio this is a great creative space to escape the office and work on team building.

 Prices start from £200 for a half day event for up to 12 participants including all materials, firings and refreshments.

 I am fascinated with the concept of creative leadership and am currently developing a programme of creative leadership development workshops to help managers and leaders understand some of the intricacies of the creative process and how these can help develop leadership skills.
 If this is something you are interested in I would love to work with you to create some tailored training and professional development tools.